-An award-wining biologist takes us on the dramatic expeditions that unearthed the history of life on our planet.
-Carroll recounts the most important discoveries in two centuries of national history from Darwin’s trip around the world to the trailblazers in modern laboratories who have located a time clock in our DNA.
+An award-wining biologist takes us on the dramatic expeditions that unearthed the history of life on our planet, from Darwin’s trip around the world to the trailblazers in modern laboratories who have located a time clock in our DNA.

 A former ocean biologist describes how she rediscovered her passion for marine science while investigating the enigmatic jellyfish and what the species' unique physiologies can teach about engineering and environmental stability.